elgbar/hex/README.md

   --draw-edges               Draw the edge hexagons to assists with debugging

-  --stage-debug              Enable debug overlay for UI using scene2d
+  --stage-debug              Enable debug overlay for UI

   --update-previews          Update pre-rendered previews of islands